Sindhu-Hegde/pseudo-visual-speech-denoising/README.md

 # Training

-We illustrate the training process using the LRS3 dataset.
+We illustrate the training process using the [LRS3](https://www.robots.ox.ac.uk/~vgg/data/lip_reading/lrs3.html) and [VGGSound](https://www.robots.ox.ac.uk/~vgg/data/vggsound/) dataset.
 Adapting for other datasets would involve small modifications to the code.

 ### Preprocess the dataset
 ##### LRS3 train-val/pre-train dataset folder structure